 Step Action 1 At the command line, run \$ winecfg.
-2 Set the library overrides for dbghelp to (native, builtin), and accept the warning about overriding this DLL.
-3 Set dbghelp to native by using winecfg.
-4 Copy the application source code plus executable(s) to your bottle.
-The path must be the same as the compiled version; that is: If Windows source = C:\Source\SampleApp, under Crossover it must be C:\Source\SampleApp 5 Copy any Side-By-Side assemblies that are used by the application.
+2 Select the 'Applications' tab.
+Add the Enterprise Architect executable 'EA.exe' from the Enterprise Architect installations folder.
+Then add these programs from the VEA sub directories: SSampler32.exe SSProfiler32.exe SSProfiler64.exe 3 Select each program in turn, then switch to the 'Libraries' tab.
+Ensure these values are listed with a (native, built-in) precedence: • dbghelp • msxml4 • msxml6 4 Copy the application source code plus executable(s) to your bottle.
+The path must be the same as the compiled version; that is: If Windows source = C:\Source\SampleApp, under Crossover it must be C:\Source\SampleApp.
+5 Copy any Side-By-Side assemblies that are used by the application.